Kernix13/node-npm-basics/webpack.config.js.md

 ## Netlify notes

-To set things up for netlify we will set up our build process to be completely automated.
+To set things up for Netlify we will set up our build process to be completely automated.
 You won’t need a `dist` or `docs` folder on your computer, just work with your `app` folder.
 And any time you push your changes up, Netlify will run our build process for us and generate the public folder on its own.

+**QUESTION**: Do you HAVE to set up your project with webpack and a build process to use it on Netlify?

 It an alternative to traditional web hosting – they host our files and make out site available to the public.
 You have a few diff ways to create your first site with netlify: